Employer Recruitment Services and Programs

 - We recommend that all students, alumni, vendors, and employers engaged in activities with the Center for Career Development review the main handbook for regulations on sexual harassment and other statements of non-discriminatory practices.
 In addition, if you are the victim of sexual harassment and other statements of non-discriminatory practices, please let the CCD know immediately so that they can provide advice and further assistance to you if necessary.

 Employers are welcome to participate at our career fairs throughout the year for full-time, part-time, temporary, internship, and volunteer opportunities.
-Register by logging into JasperLink and conducting a search under “career fairs and events” to find the below events.
+Register by logging into Handshake and conducting a search under “fairs” to find the below events.
 Registration is on a first-come, first-served basis.

 |STEM (Science, Technology, Engineering, Math) Career Fair